cartant/rxjs-tslint-rules/README.md

 The rule takes an optional object with optional `allow`, `disallow` and `observable` properties.
 The properties can be specifed as regular expression strings or as arrays of words.

-If the `allow` option is specified, any actions that do not match the regular expression or do not contain one the specified words will effect an error if `switchMap` is used.
+If the `allow` option is specified, actions that do not match the regular expression or do not contain any of the specified words will effect an error if `switchMap` is used.

-If the `disallow` option is specified, any actions that do match the regular expression or do contain one the specified words will effect an error if `switchMap` is used.
+If the `disallow` option is specified, actions that match the regular expression or contain one of the specified words will effect an error if `switchMap` is used.

 If neither option is specifed, the rule will default to a set of words are are likely to be present in any actions for which `switchMap` is unsafe.